Home

 It might also be that this goal is ill-formed – the intuition that generally intelligent systems have core values may be false and maybe the hot-mess theory of intelligence is right.
 Even in this pessimistic case, studying robustness could still give us highly decision-relevant knowledge about the nature of intelligence.

-If you would like to chat about anything I’ve mentioned on this site, feel free to contact me at twang6 [at] mit [dot] edu.
+If you would like to chat with me about the topics mentioned on this site, please contact me at twang6 [at] mit [dot] edu.

 Some links: Twitter, Google Scholar, CV.